dwmkerr/boxes/README.md

 Quick and dirty task-list.

 ## Epic - Volume Management
+- todo remove all timers crap from costs test - just check that the request matches the current date
+- then see if we can reduce the timeout for the other cost test

+- [ ] data loss wawrning and generalise the 'yes' flag
-- [ ] delete snapshot on successful restore
+- [x] delete snapshot on successful restore
 - [ ] better logging for non-debug mode (warn user can take time)
 - [ ] propagate tags
-- [ ] data loss wawrning and generalise the 'yes' flag
 - [ ] error seems to be not setting the 'root device' (it is using the wrong vol) to fix:
       NOTE: it seems that the device name is probably what was wrong, maybe the